 If you are not sure if you have established nexus in Louisiana, you can usually get free help by contacting the Louisiana Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Louisiana.
 Click here for listing of recommended resources.

 Special rules applying to Louisiana sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.

 - Finance charges are exempt from sales tax.

 - Clothing is taxed at the same rate as the general sales tax.

-Since Louisiana legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of LA state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since Louisiana legislators can vote to change the Louisiana sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of LA state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of Louisiana sales tax jurisdictions.